-UL and Unum UK SII Group continue to monitor the potential impact to its risk profile from external factors, including Covid-19, Brexit, Climate change, as detailed in Section C.6.2.
+UL and Unum UK SII Group continue to monitor the potential impact to its risk profile from external factors, including Economic, Geopolitical, Covid-19 and Climate change, as detailed in Section C.6.2.

-Our risk profile has been kept under review throughout the Covid-19 pandemic.
-Changes to the drivers of risk have resulted in additional monitoring of our solvency, liquidity, investments, claims experience, staff absence and wellbeing, performance of suppliers, servicing and claims handling and IT stability and security incidents.
+UL and Unum UK SII Group's risk profile has been kept under review throughout the Covid-19 pandemic to assess the ongoing impact it could have on our customers, our employees and our business plans.
+Changes to the drivers of risk have resulted in additional monitoring of our solvency, liquidity, investments, claims experience, staff absence and wellbeing, performance of suppliers, servicing and claims handling, as well as IT stability and security incidents.
 This additional monitoring has evidenced that our risks are being effectively managed.